mianzhang/SafeConv/README.md

 # SafeConv
-Resources for ACL 2023 "SafeConv: Explaining and Correcting Conversational Unsafe Behavior"
+Resources for our ACL 2023 paper: "SafeConv: Explaining and Correcting Conversational Unsafe Behavior"